Sustainability

 - Hisamitsu Indonesia is continuing to reduce waste by decreasing the size of the inner bag, case, and cardboard of ByeBye-FEVER made by Hisamitsu Indonesia, which was launched in February 2022, and by eliminating the package insert for Salonpas GEL, Salonpas Cream, and Salonpas Cream HOT, which began to be shipped in October 2022.

-- Hisamitsu Brazil is continuing its activities with an awareness of reducing environmental impact in collaboration with companies expanding into Japan that are members of the Japanese-Brazilian Chamber of Commerce and Industry of Amazonas in Manaus.
+- Hisamitsu Brazil is working to reduce its environmental impact in collaboration with companies from Japan that are members of the Japanese-Brazilian Chamber of Commerce and Industry of Amazonas in Manaus.
+Hisamitsu Brazil is also working to switch from diesel fuel to gas and to use more renewable energy.

 PAGETOP